davtir78/PIPlanning/README.md

 *   **Epics Tab**: Allows users to add, edit, and delete Epics, which are used to categorize tasks.
 *   **Teams Tab**: Manages Dependent Teams, which can be assigned to tasks to indicate dependencies.
 *   **Templates Tab**: Enables users to manage feature task templates (add, edit, delete) for quick task creation.
-*   **Import/Export Tab**: Provides functionality to import all application data from a JSON file or export it to a JSON file.
+*   **Import/Export Tab**: Provides functionality to import all application data from an XLSX file or export it to an XLSX file.
 *   **Danger Zone Tab**: Contains options like "Clear All Data" (with confirmation) to reset the application.

 ### 6. Task Property Panel